 A guide to living with less plastic

-Living completely plastic-free life may seem like an insurmountable task and can prevent you from starting to make changes at all.
+Living a completely plastic-free life may seem like an insurmountable task and can prevent you from starting to make changes at all.
 We’ve put together some tips on how to reduce your plastic consumptions, instead of falling victim to plastic-free paralysis!

 The key to success is to start small and gradually introduce changes and to not “go without” but rather “swap out” by finding alternatives to switch to.

 Start by making a few of these small changes;

 - Use reusable shopping bags